ietf-gitwg/using-github/draft-ietf-git-using-github.md

 additional resources, such as additional mailing lists, links to those resources could also be added.

-Repositories MUST include a copy or reference to the policy that applies to managing any documents they contain.
+Repositories MUST include a copy of or reference to the policy that applies to managing any documents they contain.
 Updating the README or CONTRIBUTING file in the repository with details of the process ensures that the process is recorded in a stable location other than the mailing list archive.
 This also